Pool Group: Members and formation

-The Pool Group was launched in 1927, from Riant Chateau, Territet, Switzerland and consisted of Bryher, Kenneth Macpherson and Hilda Doolittle (better known by her initials, H.D.).
+The Pool Group was launched in 1927, from Riant Chateau, Territet, Switzerland and consisted of Bryher, Kenneth Macpherson and Hilda Doolittle, better known by her initials, H.D.
 Macpherson designed the Pool Group’s logo, which served as the cover of its catalog, showing concentric ripples in water.

 Bryher

 Bryher's father was the shipowner and financier John Ellerman, who left her a very large inheritance.
 It was Bryher who took care of the finances of the group.
 Bryher knew from an early age that she was lesbian.
 Her wealth enabled her to give financial support to struggling writers, including Joyce and Edith Sitwell.
 She also helped with finance for the Paris bookshop Shakespeare and Company (founded by Sylvia Beach) and certain publishing ventures.
 She also helped provide funds to purchase a flat in Paris for struggling artist Baroness Elsa von Freytag-Loringhoven.

 H.D.

 H.D.
-(1886–1961) was born Hilda Doolittle in Pennsylvania.
+(1886–1961) was born Hilda Doolittle in Bethlehem, Pennsylvania.
 She was the daughter of a professor of astronomy and a musically-inclined mother.
 While still a school-girl she met Ezra Pound, who encouraged her writing and, in 1913, proposed that she adopt the pseudonym H.D. as a pseudonym under which to publish her first poems in Poetry Magazine.
 At the same time as the problematic relationship with Pound (they were twice engaged) H.D. was carrying on a love affair with a Pennsylvania woman art student, Frances Josepha Gregg.
 In 1919 H.D. had a daughter, Perdita, by the Scottish composer and music critic Cecil Gray (1895–1951).
 It was while she was pregnant that she formed an alliance with Bryher which was to last until H.D.’s death in 1961.

 The relationship was an open one, with both taking other partners.
 In 1921 Bryher entered into a marriage of convenience with the American author Robert McAlmon, whom she divorced in 1927.
 In 1928, H.D. became pregnant by Kenneth Macpherson, but the pregnancy was terminated later the same year.
 The complexities of H.D.'s relationships led her to consult the pioneer sexologist Havelock Ellis and to develop a deep interest in psychoanalysis: in the 1930s, she was to be analyzed by Freud, and her interest deeply marked her poems and other writings.